bandirevanth/mastering-ai/README.md

 <summary>
 Python distribution is available for a large number of platforms.
 You need to download only the binary code applicable for your platform and install Python.

 If the binary code for your platform is not available, you need a C compiler to compile the source code manually.
-Compiling the source code offers more flexibility in term of choice of features that you require in your installation.
+Compiling the source code offers more flexibility in terms of the  choice of features that you require in your installation.
-Here is a quick overview of features that you require in your installation.
+Here is a quick overview of the features that you require in your installation.

-Here is quick overview of installing Python on various platforms:
+Here is a quick overview of installing Python on various platforms:

 1. **Unix and Linux installation**

-* Follow these steps to install Python on Unix/Linux machine.
+* Follow these steps to install Python on a Unix/Linux machine.
     * Open a Web browser and go to https://www.python.org/download
-    * Follow the link to download zipped source code available for Unix/Linux.
+    * Follow the link to download the zipped source code available for Unix/Linux.
     * Download and extract files.
-    * Editing the *Modules/Setup* file if you want to customize some options.
+    * Editing the *Modules/Setup* file if you want to customise some options.
     * run ./configure script
     * make
     * make install